gwu-libraries/sfm-weibo-harvester/docker/prod/harvester/README.md

-# sfm-weibo-harvester master docker container
+# sfm-weibo-harvester prod docker container

 A docker container for running sfm-weibo-harvester as a service.